Refer to the NEMT Guide for information about procedures.

 Refer to these sections for specific covered service policies:

-In most situations, the responsible person must be transported with the MHCP recipient to receive payment or reimbursement for the NEMT services.
+In most situations, the responsible person must be transported with the MHCP member to receive payment or reimbursement for the NEMT services.
 An eligible responsible person includes, but is not limited to one of the following:

-Family Members Transported Without the Recipient
+Family Members Transported Without the Member

-Under the Americans with Disabilities Act (ADA), a service animal is any dog that is individually trained to do work or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Under the Americans with Disabilities Act (ADA), a service animal is any dog that is individually trained to do work or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
 Other species of animals whether wild or domestic, trained or untrained, are not service animals for the purpose of this definition.
 In addition to dogs, the ADA allows miniature horses to be service animals if they have been individually trained to do work or perform tasks for the benefit of the person with a disability.

 A recurring trip is when an MHCP member needs transportation to appointments with sequential dates and times on a daily, weekly, or bi-weekly basis for an extended period.
 MHCP members may schedule recurring trips for up to 30 days at a time in most cases.
 Members may schedule for more than 30 days in advance for the following conditions or services (including but not limited to):